Brace for impact: ECDLP challenges for quantum cryptanalysis

 \subsection{LDPC cat code}

 Quantum LDPC codes achieve higher encoding rates by using sparse, typically low-weight parity checks.
 When combined with cat qubits, LDPC codes can be specialized to correct phase flips with strictly local checks in 2D layouts.
 The LDPC cat code introduced by Ruiz, Guillaud, Leverrier, Mirrahimi, and Vuillot concatenates a cat layer with a classical LDPC code that protects the logical phase, preserving 2D locality and enabling significantly higher rate than the surface code \cite{ruiz2025ldpc}.
 The net effect is a large reduction of memory footprint for a fixed run failure target.
-Using the same logical workload and the same failure budgeting as above, our estimator—following the open methodology and code paths in \cite{Gouzien2024_elliptic_log_cat}—places the 256-bit ECDLP instance at 38581 cat qubits under the aggressive hardware point, with wall time in the hours-day range depending on decoder latency and factory scheduling.
+Using the same logical workload and the same failure budgeting as above, and following the open methodology and code paths in \cite{Gouzien2024_elliptic_log_cat}, our estimator places the 256-bit ECDLP instance at 38581 cat qubits under the aggressive hardware point.
+Depending on decoder latency and factory scheduling, the wall time ranges from hours to about a day.
 Unfolded and bias-aware distillation schemes further reduce non-Clifford overheads in this setting \cite{Ruiz2025_UnfoldedDistillation}.